 Marriage and Divorce – Visit the official website for the National Military Family Association to find more information about divorce in the military.
 Access the site to learn about what benefits your former spouse may be entitled to and support guidelines provided by the military.

-Lawyer for Military Benefits in King County, Washington
+King County Military Benefits in Washington

 If you or your spouse are seeking a divorce, it’s important that you contact an experienced divorce attorney.
 Your former spouse may still have access to your military benefits and retirement.
 Start your plan to protect your assets today with Law Offices of Shana E. Thompson.